 Research Highlight: Rachael Parks

 Rachael Parks conducted research on the differences between fish in the port of Charleston and their related species in Antarctica.
 She used DNA sequences to identify bacteria found in the intestines of fish from the continental shelf of the Southern Ocean (Antarctica) and compared them with the microbial communities in the guts of fish from Charleston.
 Rachael and fellow undergraduate Mariana Anderson were chosen to present their research at the National Conference of Undergraduate Research.
-Their work was done in collaboration with fellow undergraduate students William Moore and Jessica Cole and PC faculty member, Dr. Stuart Gordon.
+Their work was done in collaboration with fellow undergraduate students William Moore and Jessica Cole and PC faculty members, Dr. Stuart Gordon and Dr. Jeff Grim.

 Research Highlight: Luke Gillam